 What is the evidence for Shockwave therapy for plantar fasciitis?

-Although there has been little positive scientific for treatments which are beneficial for plantar fasciitis there does seem to be a growing volume of literature, all of which are drawing the same conclusions.?
+Although there has been little positive scientific for treatments that are beneficial for plantar fasciitis there does seem to be a growing volume of literature, all of which are drawing the same conclusions.
 The most effective non-operative treatment for plantar fasciitis appears to be shockwave therapy (Aqil 2013, Cutts 2012)

 Athletes were able to have shockwave therapy and maintain playing their chosen sport, whilst the surgical group had to stop playing sport.